d2l-ai/d2l-en/chapter_linear-networks/synthetic-regression-data.md

-While seemingly innocuous, the invocation of `iter(data.train_dataloader())` illustrates the power of Python's object oriented design.
+While seemingly innocuous, the invocation of `iter(data.train_dataloader())` illustrates the power of Python's object-oriented design.
 Note that we added a method to the `SyntheticRegressionData` class *after* creating the `data` object.
 Nonetheless, the object benefits from